ignite/web/packages/vuex/README.md

 ### Starport

-Registered as `common/starport`, use this if you are doing local development on a [Starport](http://github.com/tendermint/starport)-launched chain as it will configure the `env` module using Starport's `:12345/status` endpoint.
+Registered as `common/starport`, use this module if you are doing local development on a [Starport](http://github.com/tendermint/starport)-launched chain.
+This module configures the `env` module using the Starport `:12345/status` endpoint.

 ### Blocks

-Registered as `common/blocks`, this module will receive, store and decode the latest 20 blocks (configurable) as they appear in the websocket API.
+Registered as `common/blocks`, this module receives, stores, and decodes the latest 20 blocks (configurable) as the blocks appear in the WebSocket API.

-Provides:
+The blocks module provides these getters:

-`getBlocks(no_of_latest_blocks_to_get)`
+- `getBlocks(no_of_latest_blocks_to_get)`

-and

-`getBlockByHeight(height)`
+- `getBlockByHeight(height)`

-getters.

 ### Transfers

-Registered as `common/transfers`, this is a temporary handcoded version of the soon-to-be auto-generated (by Starport) vuex store for the Cosmos SDK TX module (https://github.com/cosmos/cosmos-sdk/tree/master/proto/cosmos/tx/v1beta1).
+Registered as `common/transfers`, this module is a temporary handcoded version until an auto-generated (by Starport) vuex store is available for the Cosmos SDK TX module (https://github.com/cosmos/cosmos-sdk/tree/master/proto/cosmos/tx/v1beta1).

 The querying action is: